ShivamManojPatel/titanic-survival-prediction/README.md

 - Fare
 - Embarked location (C/Q/S)

-This script converts the input into models required format, scales them, and prints:
+This script converts the input into models required model format, scales them, and prints:
 0 -> Not survived
 1 -> Survived